PurpleBooth/a-good-readme-template/README.md

 # Project Title

-One Paragraph of project description goes here
+One Paragraph of the project description

+Initially appeared on
-This initially appeared on [gist](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2), but as I can no longer open that page as there are too many comments, I have moved it here.
+[gist](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2), but as
+I can no longer open that page as there are too many comments that is why I have moved it here.

 ## Summary